-Shutterstock's proposed merger with Getty Images faces significant regulatory scrutiny with DOJ requests for additional information and UK CMA Phase 2 review, while the company shows strong operational improvement with 410% operating cash flow growth.
+Shutterstock's pending merger with Getty Images faces extended regulatory scrutiny with DOJ requests and UK CMA Phase 2 review, while stockholder approval has been secured.

 Cash position surged 60.2% — strong cash generation or capital raise providing significant financial cushion.